8i-ght/Kaydens-Chatbot/README.md

 ## Future Plans

  - Make the chatbot more accessible
-    - Make it into a website using either Flash or Django
+    - Make it into a website using either Flask or Django
  - Add more onto the dataset